Safaralizodam/Safaralizodam/README.md

-#💫 About Me:
+ 💫 About Me
-          👋 Hi there!
-I'm Maryam, a frontend developer passionate about building modern and user-friendly web applications.✨I love writing clean, understandable code and designing user-friendly interfaces.
+          # 👋 Hi there!
+I'm Maryam, a frontend developer passionate about building
+             modern and user-friendly web applications.✨I love writing clean, understandable code and designing user-friendly interfaces.